-- The mostly widely available Core Plus program is in Aerospace Manufacturing in partnership with Boeing.
-There is also a newly available Core Plus Construction program, and a Maritime Core Plus program is currently being developed. - OSPI's CTE Resources webpage links to the NEW!
-Statewide Framework for Core Plus Construction.
+- The mostly widely available Core Plus program is in Aerospace Manufacturing. - There is also a newly available Maritime Core Plus program. - OSPI's CTE Resources webpage links to the Statewide Framework for Core Plus Construction.
+Also check out OSPIs resource on Core Plus within the Construction Career Cluster.